chimera-linux/chimera-linux.github.io/_docs/configuration/services.md

 up, while upon last logout of the user, they are shut down.
 This is not always the desired behavior.

-In order to fix that, `dinit-userservd` provides the "linger" functionality.
+In order to fix that, `turnstile` provides the "linger" functionality.
 When this is on, user services come up with the first login as usual, but they do not shut down with the last logout.

 By default, this is configured per user.
 To enable lingering for user `myuser`:

 ```
-# touch /var/lib/dinit-userservd/linger/myuser
+# touch /var/lib/turnstiled/linger/myuser
 ```

 To disable it, simply remove the file.